kohkimakimoto/essh/README.md

 ```

 ZSSH uses the generated config by default.
 And automatically removes the temporary file when `zssh` process finishes.
-So You can connect a server using below simple command.
+So you can connect a server using below simple command.

 ```
 $ zssh web01.localhost